cellml/libcellml/docs/tutorials/examples/actions/examples_annotate_model.rst

     // Set the id of the mapping between variables v1 and v2.
     Variable::setEquivalentVariableId(v1, v2, "v1v2Id");

-    // Get the id of the mapping between variables v1 and v2. std::string v1v2IdString = Variable::equivalentVariableId(v1, v2);
+    // Get the id of the mapping between variables v1 and v2.
+Note that
+    // equivalences and connections go both ways, so the id is the same
+    // whichever order the variables are specified. std::string v1v2IdString = Variable::equivalentVariableId(v1, v2);

     // Since a connection item between two components will only exist